Annotated-Ultras/Annotated-Ultras.github.io/_posts/2016-03-28-instructions.md

 17. If you have downloaded the files and this is your first time working on them, log on to github and click the new repository button
     - Initialize with a read.me and write something nice about your image
     - click create repository
-    - drag and drop the folder containing your entire project into the repository
+    - drag and drop all the files into your repository
-    - create a new [branch](https://help.github.com/articles/creating-and-deleting-branches-within-your-repository/) in your repository called `gh-pages`
+      - *do not add the containg folder*
 18. If you are doing everything in github, change the name of your repository in the **settings** tab
+19. Create a new [branch](https://help.github.com/articles/creating-and-deleting-branches-within-your-repository/) in your repository called `gh-pages`
 19. Request that your annotated image be added to the organization page and pat yourself on the back.

 ## Running the site locally